strimzi/strimzi-kafka-oauth/README.md

 Both authentication and authorization configuration specific to Strimzi Kafka OAuth can also be set as ENV vars, or as Java system properties.
 The limitation here is that authentication configuration specified in this manner can not be listener-scoped.

+Note that property-values starting with `env:` are interpreted as references to existing ENV vars.

 ### Configuring the Kafka Broker authentication

 Note: Strimzi Kafka OAuth can not be used for Kafka Broker to Zookeeper authentication.
 It only supports Kafka Client to Kafka Broker authentication (including inter-broker communication).